Guitar Songs: "TV"

 "TV", the first on the tracklist, explores the topics of abandonment and a desire for numbness as a distraction from the problems that plague the world.
 Its poignant subject matters include eating disorders, mental health, the defamation trial between actors Johnny Depp and Amber Heard, and the outcome of the Dobbs case.

 The song opens by describing a depressive episode.
 Unable to sleep, she distracts herself from a falling-out with an ex-partner by watching the reality TV show Survivor, then she expresses disapproval towards the apathy and cynicism of others around her.
-Eilish sings about "sinking in the sofa while we all betray each other", posing the question "what's the point of anything?"
+Eilish sings about "sinking in the sofa while they all betray each other", posing the question "what's the point of anything?"
 Jon Pareles of The New York Times interpreted the scene as a demonstration of "the ways entertainment nurtures distraction, alienation and apathy".

 In the chorus, Eilish discusses the effects of her romantic relationships on the amount of time she can spend with her friends, and by the second verse, Eilish ponders how her friendships have also been affected by her celebrity status.
 With this, she feels the urge to skip meals but tries to restrain herself.
 Next, she laments how "the internet's gone wild watching movie stars on trial / While they're overturning Roe v.
 Wade."
 Eilish expressed anger about the situation in the NME cover story, questioning why the public prioritized fixating on the feud between Depp and Heard, which she found trivial, instead of showing concern about the future of abortion rights.

 The chorus reappears after the second verse, and to close the song, Eilish uses a refrain.
 She repeats the phrase "maybe I'm the problem", blaming herself for the life issues she has faced while writing "TV".
 As the song approaches its final lyrics, it plays a sample of a cheering crowd, taken from Eilish's debut performance at Manchester.